airbnb/lottie/ios.md

 You can learn more about the Core Animation rendering engine in [this post](https://medium.com/airbnb-engineering/announcing-lottie-4-0-for-ios-d4d226862a54) on Airbnb's Tech Blog: **[Announcing Lottie 4.0 for iOS](https://medium.com/airbnb-engineering/announcing-lottie-4-0-for-ios-d4d226862a54)**.

 The Core Animation rendering engine and Main Thread rendering engine support different sets of functionality.
-For example, as of Sept 2023 the Core Animation engine doesn't support time remapping, but only the Core Animation rendering engine supports drop shadows.
 A complete list of supported functionality is available [here](https://airbnb.io/lottie/#/supported-features).

 Most animations are rendered exactly the same by both rendering engines, but s shown above the Core Animation rendering engine and Main Thread rendering engine support slightly different sets of functionality.